What our Amphibians lesson plan includes

 Worksheet Answer Keys

-At the very end of the document are three answer keys for the activity and practice worksheets and the homework assignment.
-The answer key for the activity provides the correct order of the five stages of metamorphosis that students’ posters should match.
+At the very end of the Amphibians lesson plan are three answer keys for the activity and practice worksheets and the homework assignment.
+The answer key for the activity provides two examples of dioramas that you could show students to help them figure out how to complete the activity correctly.
 The practice worksheet answer key provides the correct answers in red.
 For the homework answer key, the words in the word search are highlighted in pink to make it easy for you to compare students’ work.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.